The Department of Campus Safety is the first contact and first responder for all campus emergencies.

 SAFETY TIP: The first priority in responding to a fire is preservation of life.
 No one is obliged to fight a fire.

-Call Public Safety, even if you successfully extinguish the fire.
+Call Campus Safety, even if you successfully extinguish the fire.

 Once the pin has been removed from a fire extinguisher, the extinguisher must be replaced, even if the extinguisher wasn't used.
-Call Public Safety for immediate replacement.
+Call Campus Safety for immediate replacement.

 Multipurpose dry chemical extinguishers (usually red) are safe and effective against all ordinary types of fires).
 The extinguishing agent, a fine powder, will travel about 10 feet when discharged